planttheidea/unchanged/README.md

 ): unchanged.Unchangeable;
 ```

-Returns a new clone of the `object` passed, with the `value` assigned to the final key on the `path` specified.
+Returns a new object based on the `object` passed, with the `value` assigned to the final key on the `path` specified.

 ```typescript
 const object: unchanged.Unchangeable = {